tsemach/intel-todo/README.md

 A Todo list managment application using Angular - NodeJS - MongoDB.

+## Rnning from AWS - Zero Installation
+Just open a browser on (http://18.222.101.203)

+It use both AWS EC2 hosting the server and MLab mongodb cloud service to hosting the database.

 ## Rnning using Docker
 The application is deliver ad single docker image available in [public docker repository](https://cloud.docker.com/repository/docker/tsemach/intel).